50054-cdpa/notes/docs/memory_management.md

 }
 ```

+2. Typing rules will become complex if we consider nested arrays.

-2. We need a type inference algorithm, which should reject `SIMP3`.
+3. We need a type inference algorithm, which should reject `SIMP3`.
 But for `SIMP4`, its type constraints should identify the missing `free` statement and let the compiler insert the statement on behalf of the programmers.

 We leave these as future work.